The Big Rock at McGulpin Point

 McGulpin Point Lighthouse and the 300 feet of Lake Michigan shoreline where McGulpin Rock rests are owned by Emmet County.
 The lighthouse operated from 1869-1906; it was purchased from private owners by the county in 2008.
 Since then, extensive restorations, including replacement of the light and its enclosed lantern room, have been completed.

-It is open daily free of charge from May 15 until Oct.
+It is open daily from May 15 until Oct.
 31. In summer 2011, Emmet County will be celebrating the 250th anniversary of the arrival of Patrick McGulpin to the Straits of Mackinac.
 The county is planning celebrate his arrival with several special events.

 “Emmet County continues to look ahead and provide recreational opportunities for visitors and residents, while working diligently to preserve and protect our rich history,” said Laurie Gaetano, the county’s parks and recreation director.
 “The McGulpin Rock and the lighthouse are two important pieces of our history and it’s our job to share that with others so they will remain protected for generations to come.”